-- driver and passenger air bag modules (which include the inflators and air bags), - one or more impact and safing sensors and diagnostic monitor (RCM), - a readiness light and tone, - and the electrical wiring which connects the components.
+- driver and passenger air bag modules (which include the inflators and air bags), - one or more impact and safing sensors, passenger air bag deactivation switch and diagnostic monitor (RCM) - a readiness light and tone, - and the electrical wiring which connects the components.

-The RCM (restraints control module) monitors its own internal circuits and the supplemental air bag electrical system warning (including the impact sensors, the system wiring, the air bag system readiness light, the air bag back up power and the air bag ignitors).
+The RCM (restraints control module) monitors its own internal circuits and the supplemental air bag electrical system warning (including the passenger air bag deactivation switch, the impact sensors, the system wiring, the air bag system readiness light, the air bag back up power and the air bag ignitors).